-• Why should I refer you, owner clients, for management?
+• Why should I refer you, investors, for management?

 Let us count the ways...